pparent76/Omb-ihm/README.md

 # Own-Mailbox_first-time-setup-ihm
-Web interface in order to easilly setup an Own-mailbox.
+Web interface to easily setup an Own-mailbox.

 Dependencies
 -----